mdsumner/r-packages-oghub/README.md

 This is the hardest part.

 What is your package *name*?

-"mypackage"   ## no underscores, dots, spaces, dashes, profanity, etc.
+"zooperdanke"   ## no underscores, dots, spaces, dashes, profanity, etc.

 # Step 2 - create package folder and parts